 We were unpacking our clothes and organizing our closet one night when Carl got frustrated that I hadn’t left more room for him to put his things.
 (Closets: The classic marital struggle.)
 But instead of patiently asking me for more space, he got frustrated.
 And instead of just apologizing and moving my things over a few inches, I got mad at his frustration.
 Before we knew it, we were both far more angry than the situation called for.
 But standing on a week of unresolved disagreements, neither of us wanted to back down.

 We left the weekend feeling disconnected and walking on eggshells.
 We felt like ticking time bombs, waiting for whatever it was that was going to set us off next.

-This is the first week we’ve thought, “Marriage is actually really hard!
+That was the first week we thought, “Marriage is actually really hard!
 Living with you is kind of hard if we’re going to be honest here.”

 The worst part about it was that I didn’t want to tell anyone.
 I didn’t want to tell anyone that we were anything but totally happy 100% of the time.
 It’s scary to tell people you’re not doing well.

 Somehow you can say, “I’m not doing well,” about yourself, about your health, about your job, about anything else in your life and nobody’s going to freak out.

 But when it comes to your marriage if you say, “we’re not doing well,” it instantly sounds like you’re on the brink of divorce.